Pipeline Build

 The construction phase can only begin after route selection, easement negotiations, environmental assessments, permitting and many other pre-construction actions have been completed.

 Pipeline operators are committed to being good neighbors.
 Pipeline company representatives, sometimes known as landmen, regularly engage with emergency responders, public officials, residents of communities they serve and with landowners along their routes to share information and keep them informed about the pipeline before, during and after construction.
-Operators of both and liquid pipelines regularly go above and beyond regulations to inform and engage communities they serve.
+Operators of energy pipelines regularly go above and beyond minimum regulations to inform and engage communities they serve.